 Unless you have been to Thailand you may be unfamiliar with this type of street food.

 It’s a simple but very tasty Thai dessert made with ripe mango and glutinous rice served will sweet coconut milk.

 All of the food truck menu ideas were listed, not only because they are popular in many places, but because they are suitable foods to cook in the confines of a food truck or food stall.

-Food trucks are also are a good place to “niche down” into a specific area so choosing a dish and adding other types of food from the same country or region is probably a good ideal.
+Food trucks are also a good place to “niche down” into a specific area so choosing a dish and adding other types of food from the same country or region is probably a good idea.